 I. Engage Kingston artists with professional opportunities and industry-standard compensation;

 II.
-Nurture creativity and arts engagement for all Kingston residents;
+Nurture creativity and arts engagement for Kingston residents;

 III.
 Address current needs in the Kingston community;